 \section{The non-twisted case}

 As a preparation to the twisting, we recall in this section the main features of the spectral description of the Standard Model.
-Besides the original papers (recalled in the text), a good place where all the details are extensively discussed are the books \cite{Connes:2008kx} and \cite{Walterlivre} (for a more physics-oriented presentation).
+Besides the original papers (recalled in the text), the details are extensively discussed in the books \cite{Connes:2008kx} and \cite{Walterlivre} (for a more physics-oriented presentation).